-30 What are the legal consequences if a national court establishes the presence of illegal aid?
+What are the legal consequences if a national court establishes the presence of illegal aid?
 What happens in case of (illegal) state guarantees?

 If the national court establishes the presence of illegal aid and if the aid was awarded on the basis of an administrative act, the national (administrative) court will annul the administrative act and order the granting authority to recover aid amounts already disbursed.
-If the aid is also being investigated by the Commission, the national court may, alternatively, suspend the effects of the award act, order the granting authority to provisionally recovery aid amounts already paid out and stay proceedings until the conclusion of the Commission investigation (and possible subsequent annulment proceedings before the EU courts).
-The legal consequences of an infringement of article 108(3) TFEU in cases where the aid was granted on the basis of a contract or other acts of private law - including the question of whether such a violation inevitably and always renders the contract null and void; and whether the granting authority can only be ordered to recover the aid by means available under private law or whether it can be ordered to do so based on public law (eg, by way of administrative act), have not yet been clarified in the case law of the Portuguese courts.
+If the aid is also being investigated by the Commission, the national court may, alternatively, suspend the effects of the award act, order the granting authority to provisionally recover aid amounts already paid out and stay proceedings until the conclusion of the Commission investigation (and possible subsequent annulment proceedings before the EU courts).
+The legal consequences of an infringement of article 108(3) TFEU in cases where the aid was granted on the basis of a contract or other act of private law - including whether such a violation inevitably and always renders the contract null and void; and whether the granting authority can only be ordered to recover the aid by means available under private law or whether it can be ordered to do so based on public law (eg, by way of administrative act) - have not yet been clarified in the case law of the Portuguese courts.
+The same is true for the legal consequences in cases where the unlawful aid takes the form of a state guarantee, namely, for the question of whether and in which circumstances the bank's recourse to the state guarantor, where the undertaking that took out the loan becomes insolvent, remains possible or is (also) invalidated by the unlawfulness of the aid.